Researchers seek fuller picture of first Africans in America

 In Jamestown, historian Mark Summers leads tourists down paths that Angelo — also known as Angela — walked after being sold to a Captain William Pierce.

-Like many of that first group, little is known about her.
+Like many of that first group, her life is largely a mystery.
 In fact, her entire known biography “could probably fit on a 3×5 index card,” Summers said.
 But being able to show people where she lived and walked is a spiritual experience for some, he said.

 For African-Americans, “this is the same thing as going to Plymouth Rock,” said Summers, who works at the Historic Jamestowne park.
 “Here’s a place where you can stand and say, ‘We set foot here, and we can still walk this ground.'”

-The first Africans were among more than 300 taken out of the Ndongo region of Angola, a Portuguese colony of mostly Catholic Africans, on the slave ship San Juan Bautista bound for Mexico.
+The first Africans were among more than 300 taken out of the Ndongo region of Angola, a Portuguese colony of mostly Catholic Africans, on the San Juan Bautista bound for Mexico.
 That ship was attacked and plundered by the White Lion and the Treasurer, which together seized about 60 slaves.
 After stopping in the Caribbean and trading some of the slaves for provisions, the White Lion sailed for Virginia with its human cargo.

 Englishman John Rolfe, who would later marry Pocahontas, documented the White Lion’s arrival at what was then called Point Comfort.